 Fascinating rare exhibits, dazzling displays of uniforms, the chance to see (through a glass partition) troopers in the stables preparing their horses, the ability to try on real helmets and armour, audio visual presentations, interactive displays, all combined with the opportunity to view outside either the daily Guard Change on Horse Guards, the Guard Inspection or mounted sentry changes on the hour.

-If these sound like your perfect activities and attractions then visit London any time of the year, making sure to stay here at DUKES Hotel, we are the perfect hideaway in the heart of Mayfair and the closest luxury hotel to many of these Royal attractions.
+If these sound like your perfect activities and attractions then visit London any time of the year, making sure to stay here at DUKES Hotel – we really are the perfect hideaway in the heart of Mayfair and the closest luxury hotel to many of these Royal attractions.